This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Vascular Plants”.

 b) nos promoter

-c) both of the above given promoters are having high specificity
+c) 35S & nos promoters are having high specificity

 d) neither of the promoter is having high specificity